grosshaus-dev/alone/readme.md

 ## Current State

 Alone is currently under active development.
-We are still in the prototyping phase so the code base is all in blueprints and not very orderly.
-We do not recommend using it as a reference in its currents state.
+We are still in the prototyping phase so the code base is all in Blueprints and not very orderly.
+We do not recommend using it as a reference in its current state.

 ## Licensing